vananhngt/data-analyst-portfolio/README.md

 #### Text Analytics on Earnings Calls

-- **Goal:** Analyze earnings call transcripts to predict earnings performance, assess politeness in Q&A exchanges, and classify transcripts by fiscal quarter using text-based features.
+- **Goal:** Analyze earnings call transcripts to predict earnings performance, assess politeness in Q&A exchanges, and classify transcripts by fiscal quarter.

 - **Description:** This project applied multiple text analytics techniques to a dataset of earnings call transcripts.
 The objectives included predicting whether a company would meet EPS targets using LASSO models with features like ngrams and word embeddings, comparing question and answer styles based on politeness markers, and building a multinomial classifier to predict the quarter of a transcript based on early answers.
-Advanced text processing techniques such as tokenization, DFM creation, feature engineering, and embedding-based similarity were combined to extract and analyze linguistic patterns in financial communication.

 - **Skills / Tools Used:** R (text2vec, quanteda, spacyr, glmnet, tidymodels), text preprocessing, LASSO regression, Word2Vec embeddings

 - **Results & Insights:** The analysis showed that LASSO models combining ngram and Word2Vec features outperformed benchmark methods in predicting both disputed complaints and earnings-per-share (EPS) outcomes.
-Politeness analysis revealed statistically significant differences in the phrasing of questions and answers, offering valuable insight into the conversational dynamics of earnings calls.
-Additionally, a multinomial classification model accurately predicted the fiscal quarter of a transcript, highlighting temporal patterns in language usage.
+Politeness analysis revealed significant differences in the phrasing of questions and answers, offering valuable insight into the conversational dynamics of earnings calls.
+Additionally, a multinomial classification model predicted the fiscal quarter of a transcript, highlighting temporal patterns in language usage.

 - **Deliverables:**
   - [Text Analytics on Earnings Calls.pdf](https://github.com/vananhngt/data-analyst-portfolio/blob/main/Text%20Analytics%20on%20Earnings%20Calls/Text%20Analytics%20on%20Earnings%20Calls.pdf)